josephine-doerre/RepData_PeerAssessment1/PA1_template.md

 ##     2304        0        0
 ```

-### 2. filling in all of the missing values in the dataset
+### 2. Filling in all of the missing values in the dataset
 Load the "mice"-Package, show a table of missing values with the function **md.pattern**, then impute the missing values from *steps* with the **mice** function

 ```r